CLSherrod/clsherrod.github.io/_posts/2020-11-02-hiring-virtual-workers.md

 <div style="width:20%; margin:0 auto;" align="right" markdown="1">
 ![Image](assets/images/books/Hiring-Virtual-Workers.webp)
 </div>
-# Hiring Virtual Workers For Small Business
+## Hiring Virtual Workers For Small Business
-## New Book Now Out

 I wrote this book to share my hiring process that I’ve developed since 2000 when I hired my first assistant.
 I will walk you through my step-by-step process to finding a virtual worker that fits you.
 I believe your first helper is a virtual assistant followed by an accountant soon afterward.
 These two hires will impact your business directly and quickly and will pay for themselves very quickly.